natcap.invest.utils

 Raises:

-• ValueError if values_required is True and a pixel value from
+• if values_required is True and a pixel value from raster_path_band is not a key in value_map.

-• raster_path_band` is not a key in value_map
+• if there is a None or NA key in value_map.

 Parameters:

-sandbox (string) – The path to the new folder on disk.
+• target_population_raster_path (string) – The path to where the target, warped population raster will live on disk.

 Returns: